openwashdata/wsabrazil/README.md

 household infrastructure (access to water and sanitation services) across various regions in Brazil.

-The data was collected in 2010 and the package provides access to one single dataset.
+The package provides access to one single dataset.

 ``` r
 library(wsabrazil)
 ```

-The `wsabrazil` dataset has 19 variables and 1965 observations.
+The `wsabrazil` dataset has 33 variables and 192896 observations.
 For an overview of the variable names, see the following table.

 ``` r